Shehats/easy-injectionJS/README.md

 Both Iterfaces and abstract classes inheritance support naming to differentiate between the children dependencies and the names have to go into the @Easy decorator and have to match the names in the @EasyPrototype and @EasySingleton decorators.
 You can even name the @EasyFactory decorator if u have many abstract classes extending each others.

-You can even not name anything and let the package figure out which dependencies you need:
+You can even not name anything and let the package figure out which dependencies as needed:

 ```javascript
 import { Easy, EasyFactory, EasyPrototype, EasySingleton } from 'easy-injectionjs';